 You may also find that this is a lovely way to honour the memory of your own child, by providing comfort to others.
 It can be a way to acknowledge the skills and experience you have developed through your grief and help support you in your own journey through loss.

 TCF's Grief Companion Scheme scheme began as a pilot project.
 Many matches have now been made with parents benefitting greatly from this one-to-one, peer support.
 We are looking for bereaved parents who are at least 3 years on from their own bereavement and who are feeling more ‘resilient’ around their loss.

 As a grief companion, you will be using your own experience and ways of coping to be alongside another bereaved parent.
 Some of the qualities that make a good grief companion are:

-Our grief companion coordinator will offer you guidance in your role as a befriender and will be on hand to advise and support where required.
+Our Grief Companion Coordinator, Shirley, will offer you guidance in your role and will be on hand to advise and support you where required.
+If you would like to discuss the role before applying, please contact Shirley at email@example.com and she will be happy to help.

 Each year thousands of parents suffer the loss of a son or a daughter.
 Please help us to support families in their time of greatest need.